LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 **Create your character.**

-To create your character set your character to the level they will be playing at.
+To create your character, set your character to the level they will be playing at.

-To find out what level your character should be go to the section on this notion that has that campaign.
+To find out what level your character should be, go to the section on this notion that has that campaign.

-Now: Pick your class pick your race and pick your sub-race.
+Now: Pick your class, pick your race and pick your subrace.

 Go through each level and apply all your ability score boosts, make your feat selections, etc.